jonsimonsen/webaoa/README.md

 -Made the logo into an image link to the home page.
 Added an image link to facebook.
 -Made a (so far) sketchy page for activities (aktiv.html).
 -Added a debug class for hiding debugging elements (actually remove them from the flow).

+v0.45: Planning to use bootstrap for some content.
+-Under development...